interstar/geekweaver/README.md

   * For menus, headers, etc.
   * Blocks also take parameters, so can be different on every page.
 * Markdown support for easy HTML generation
+  * (Not full support yet because of clashes between Markdown and earlier GW markups.
+But in-progress.)
 * But GeekWeaver can be used to generate any kind of text file.